sandhya-tomar/LeetCode-Solutions/README.md

-# LeetCode-Solutions
-✅ Purpose: A curated collection of solved LeetCode problems in Java to strengthen data structures and algorithms (DSA) knowledge.  🧠 Goal: To improve problem-solving skills and prepare for technical interviews.  🔤 Language Used: Java (clean, beginner-friendly code with comments).
+📘 LeetCode Solutions
+A beginner-friendly collection of my LeetCode problem solutions, written in Java.
+This repository marks the start of my journey into data structures and algorithms, currently focusing on arrays and strings.

+📂 Structure
+Each folder represents a topic (e.g., Strings, Arrays), and each file inside is a Java solution to a specific problem.

+🧠 Topics Covered (So Far)
+✅ Arrays
+✅ Strings

+📌 More topics like Linked Lists, Trees, and Dynamic Programming will be added as I progress.